Introduction

 High intake of fructose has been directly linked to a significantly increased risk of developing a range of cancers such as brain cancer, pancreatic cancer (up to 53% increased risk), oral cancer (increased 10 to 15%), and prostate cancer (increased 33% risk).
 Sugar has similarly been shown to feed cancers of the breast, ovaries, rectum, biliary tract, lung, gallbladder, and stomach.
 The drain on antibody production to deal with these cancers also depletes our immune function, potentially leading to a cascade of other systemic health failures.

-Obesity
+Obesity and Diabetes

 Fructose consumption is known to induce Leptin resistance, greatly increasing the risk of developing obesity.
 If you’re not familiar with Leptin, its a hormone predominantly made by adipose cells and enterocytes in the small intestine that helps to regulate energy balance by inhibiting hunger, which in turn diminishes fat storage.
 Suppressing leptin can lead to ongoing overeating and increased risk of developing obesity.